-Cyprus is currently in the process of building a robust regulatory framework for cryptocurrencies, or, as defined by the Cypriot authorities, for crypto asset service providers (CASPs).
-However, at this stage, no crypto-specific tax is introduced.
-Instead, crypto companies are obligated to pay the same general taxes as other types of businesses operating in or from Cyprus.
+Currently, Cyprus is developing a solid regulatory framework for cryptocurrencies—or rather, according to the definition of Cypriot authorities—for crypto-asset service providers, or CASPs.
+No crypto-specific tax is introduced at this stage.
+Instead, crypto companies have to pay the same kind of general taxes as other types of business operating in or from Cyprus.

 Cypriot standard tax rates which crypto companies might be liable for paying: